Woodland Wedding Style

-Working with natural greenery and a cosy relaxed style to create that perfect Autumn scene.
+Working with natural greenery and a cosy relaxed style to create that perfect Autumn or woodland scene.

 What makes an Autumnal look?

-There are many ways to interpret an autumnal theme.
-Whether this is an American harvest style with pumpkins and grains or more English with a bit more greenery, it is important to utilise the beauty of nature during the later months of the year.
-With the nights drawing in sooner you need to make sure you consider lighting in your space so fairy lights are a must to accentuate your decor during those darker evenings.
-The colours of autumn should be used to highlight key features such as table centres and sourced autumn leaves are a cheap and easy way to add interest.
+There are many ways to interpret a woodland theme.
+Whether this is an American harvest style with pumpkins and grains or more English with a bit more greenery, it is important to utilise the beauty of nature during the months of the year from autumnal to Spring..
+When the nights draws in you need to make sure you consider lighting in your space so fairy lights are a must to accentuate your decor during those darker evenings.
+The natural colours should be used to highlight key features such as table centres and sourced leaves are a cheap and easy way to add interest.
 The natural colours of the leaves make a great backdrop to a classic tweed suit or an ethereal ivory wedding dress.

-How to get the Autumnal look for your wedding.
+How to get the Woodland look for your wedding.

-Getting the Autumnal look means making the right choices when it comes to the details.
-At the Wedding Alchemist, we make sure we pick out all the right pieces to get that natural rustic look:
+Getting the Woodland look means making the right choices when it comes to the details.
+At The Wedding Alchemist, we make sure we pick out all the right pieces to get that natural rustic look:

 Vintage Moss card suitcase